 Having multiple payment options is important for online shopping.
-Some users prefer credit cards, while others use digital wallets like PayPal.
-Offering different payment methods makes shopping easier for everyone.
-It also helps businesses increase sales by reducing checkout problems.
+Some users like credit or debit cards, while others prefer digital wallets like PayPal.
+Offering different payment methods makes shopping easier and helps businesses increase sales by reducing checkout issues.

 Table of Contents